anitaposch/anita-grav/user/pages/04.blog/articles-2022/220527-Bitcoin-Democracy-Oslo/220527-Bitcoin-Democracy-Oslo-BitcoinMagazine.md

 When the close group around Bukele decided to make bitcoin legal tender in June 2021, it didn’t even inform its own government about this important step, let alone the opposition.
 Zablah and many other Salvadorans think that Bitcoiners have been played and don’t see positives for their country.
 Instead, Zablah has a message for enthusiastic Bitcoiners who have become defenders of Bukele’s politics: Stop whitewashing his actions which have undermined democratic institutions over the last few years.

-“It shouldn’t be surprising to tell Bitcoiners to not trust a government,” Zablah said during the panel.
-“The problem for me is to believe in a government that promises financial freedom while cracking down on press freedom.”
+> “It shouldn’t be surprising to tell Bitcoiners to not trust a government ... the problem for me is to believe in a government that promises financial freedom while cracking down on press freedom.” - Nelson Rauda Zablah

 Zablah went on to say, “Bukele has weaponized Bitcoiners and their tweets to whitewash himself and the crooked actions of his government.”